 The best oat milk for toddlers

 With all that being said, what oat milk would I recommend buying?
+Is oat milk good for a 1 year old?
 If you are not breastfeeding, and cannot or choose not to give cow’s milk or soy milk, then oat milk can be an option for your toddler.

 I put it in line with pea milk as far as desirability for toddlers from a nutritional standpoint.
 (Check out this post for a rundown of other plant-based milk options and a full table with nutritional comparisons of all of them.)